reedsy/challenges/node-fullstack.md

 ## 2. Document versioning

-Detail how you would store several versioned, text-based documents
+Detail how you would store several versioned novels.

-It should be able to show:
+Your approach should:

-   - the document in its current state
+- [ ] show the novel in its current state
-   - the document at any point in its history
+- [ ] show the novel at any point in its history
-   - the changes made between two versions
+- [ ] show the changes made between two versions
+- [ ] prioritize disk space efficiency

-Strive for disk space efficiency, but discuss any trade-offs you've made and potential mitigations
+- [ ] discuss any trade-offs made, as well as potential mitigations
+- [ ] consider any potential domain-specific issues

 ## 3. Node.js REST API

 Implement a REST API using Express.js that handles Export and Import requests.
-The solution should ideally be written in Typescript, or else using plain JavaScript's `class` structure.

 The API should expose endpoints to:
 - `POST` a request for a **new Export job**.
 Valid requests should be saved in memory.
 Invalid requests should return an error.
 The request must have the following schema: